Critical Care Nurses provide advanced nursing care for patients in critical or coronary care units.

 - Administer medications intravenously, by injection, orally, through gastric tubes, or by other methods.

-Critical Care Nurses with little to no experience tend to make between $46360 and $55320 while the more experienced ones make over $82490 per year.
+Critical Care Nurses with little to no experience tend to make between $50800 and $58770 while the more experienced ones can earn over $88350 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Critical Care Nurse is to move to a higher paying state like CA. Right now, the highest paying states for Critical Care Nurses are CA, HI, MA, AK and OR.
+One of the easiest ways to increase your salary as a Critical Care Nurse is to move to a higher paying state like CA. Right now, the highest paying states for Critical Care Nurses are CA, HI, DC, MA and OR.

-3 other factors that can increase your salary as A Critical Care Nurse is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Critical Care Nurse is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Critical Care Nurses what degree they had when they got the job and most of them said they had a Associates degree followed by Bachelors degree.
+We asked other Critical Care Nurses what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a Bachelor’s Degree.

 Pros and Cons